tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 I am not doing that for this example.

-You can, for your edification, manually encode all the use/def/successor facts from the previous post into Souffle, or you can copy this chunk into your file:
+You can, for your edification, manually encode all the use/def/successor facts from the previous post into Souffle---or you can copy this chunk into your file:

 ```
 // liveness.dl